 If you’re looking for a place to break free, consider Shawnee, Illinois.
 This is a great destination for those who crave movement and outdoor adventure.
 Hikers can take advantage of the many hiking trails scattered around the region.

 Afterward, consider pairing the hiking trails with a bottle of local wine on the Shawnee Illinois Hills Wine Trail.
 Most wineries are now welcoming visitors for tastings and dining opportunities.
-Additionally, there’s a wide range of accommodation options in the region, including cabins with hot tubs, winery stays, tree houses, and hotel suites.
+Additionally, there’s a wide range of vacation rental cabins in the region, including cabins with hot tubs, winery stays, tree houses, and hotel suites.

 Accommodation: Home2 Suites by Hilton Carbondale